abhishekpachal/akeso_assignment/readme.md

 Once Docker compose is running front end will also run.
 It can be seen using `http://localhost:3000`

 If docker compose is run using `docker-compose.dev.yml` it will work as live development mode enabling fast refersh

+Live notifications can be seen throughout the app as well as in the Notifications link.

+Please create two accounts and open in two different browsers or may be another incognito window to test live notifications.